 The following text proposal is agreed for Section 5.2.2.3.1 of 38.214:

-The UE may be configured the CSI-RS in same OFDM symbols as CORESET, but not in the same resource elementsPRBs.
+The UE may be configured the CSI-RS in same OFDM symbols as CORESET, but not in the same PRBs.

 The following text proposal is agreed for Section 5.1.6.1.2 of 38.214:

-The UE may be configured to use the same OFDM symbols for the CSI-RS and CORESET when those are spatially quasi co-located and resource elements PRBassociated with CSI-RS are the outside of PRBs configured for CORESET.
+The UE may be configured to use the same OFDM symbols for the CSI-RS and CORESET when those are spatially quasi co-located and PRBs associated with CSI-RS are the outside of PRBs configured for CORESET.

 Agreement: